hardin47/st47s-and-d47a/content/about/header/index.md

 I work on problems of normalizing data structures, clustering and classifying time course profiles, and creating metrics to measure a variety of signals.

 I chose to become a statistician because of the myriad potential collaborations across many fields.
-I have worked with medical doctors, biologists, geologists, and physicists in her research.
+I have worked with medical doctors, biologists, geologists, and physicists in my research.
 Through new ventures into data science (both research and teaching), I am currently exploring ways that today’s extensive data (both in scale and in occurrence) are shaping science and the world around us.

 <h4>Want to know what I'm up to?</h4>